 Compliance with this policy will be monitored by School of Graduate Studies.
 Programs shall provide an annual list of names of students who have been reviewed by June 30th each year.
 A template of the department review form shall be provided to School of Graduate Studies.
 Copies of an individual student’s annual reviews will be made available to School of Graduate Studies upon request.

-All the requirements for the master’s degree must be completed within five consecutive calendar years after matriculation as a graduate student, including any leaves of absence.
-Doctoral students have five consecutive calendar years from the semester of the first credited 701 registration, including leaves of absence, to complete all requirements for the doctorate.
-Any graduate student who fails to complete the requirements within the five year limit for his or her degree program will be subject to separation from further study unless granted an extension by the School of Graduate Studies with the recommendation of the faculty advisor or advisory committee and approval by the department chair.
-An extension may be granted if the student and his or her advisor work out a plan of action for degree completion within a specified time frame which must be endorsed by the department chair.
+Requirements for the master’s degree must be completed within five consecutive calendar years after matriculation as a graduate student, including any leaves of absence.
+Requirements for the PhD degree must be completed within five consecutive calendar years from the semester of the first credited 701 registration, including any leaves of absence.
+Any graduate student who fails to complete the requirements within the five year limit for their degree program will be subject to separation from further study unless granted an extension by the School of Graduate Studies with the recommendation of their program.
+An extension may be granted if the student and their advisor work out a plan of action for degree completion within a specified time frame which must be endorsed by the department chair or graduate program director.
 Students will be expected to meet all the specified deadlines outlined in the plan of action.
-The minimum acceptable registration during this extended period for each semester until graduation is three credit hours of 651 or 701.
-Plan B master’s students must register for at least three credits of appropriate course work.
+The minimum acceptable registration during this extended period for each semester until graduation is three credit hours of 651 (Master's thesis students) or 701 (PhD).
+DMA students, and non-thesis, project, and course-focused master's students must register for at least three credits of appropriate course work.

 These policies apply to graduate students in the School of Graduate Studies who receive stipends that support their effort toward earning a degree during the period when they receive support.
 They represent the minimum to which graduate students are entitled.